 Tee times can be booked online and are available for 1-4 guests.
-For those who would like to add lessons to their visit, instruction can be provided by the half hour, hour, or for a 9-hole game.
+Instructions can be provided for the half hour or a 9-hole game for those who would like to add lessons to their visit.

 The Mt.
-Woodson Golf Course and Country Club also feature the highly rated Stony Mountain Bar and Grill.
-Offering a delicious selection for any time of the day, the grill is a great place to grab a bite either before or after a round of golf.
+Woodson Golf Course and Country Club also feature the highly-rated Stony Mountain Bar and Grill.
+Offering a delicious selection for any time of the day, the grill is a great place to grab a bite before or after a round of golf.

-To enjoy a longer visit, overnight accommodations through the country club are available where guests can hike, visit local vineyards, or even bring their own horses to ride through the surrounding countryside.
+To enjoy a longer visit, overnight accommodations through the country club are available, where guests can hike, visit local vineyards, or even bring their horses to ride through the countryside.